dojoengine/book/src/tutorial/onchain-chess/4-test.md

         world.execute('move_system'.into(), move_calldata);
 ```

-Then we repeat moving and checking that is correct. :)
+Keep moving pieces and checking if they're in the right places.

 ## Congratulations!

-You finished basic contracts of an onchain chess game built with Dojo engine.
-As a mentioned start, this tutorial does not handle full features or may not be the ideal way.
-There are many parts that you can optimize, add legal checks, and add edge cases.
-If you want to build this chess project more solid here are some challenges that would suggest.
+You've made the basic contracts for a chess game using the Dojo engine!
+This tutorial was just the beginning.
+There are many ways to make the game better, like optimizing parts, adding checks, or considering special cases.
+If you want to do more with this chess game, try these challenges:

-- Try to build initiate_system that can handle lazy init.
-If you don't know what is lazy init, read [this](https://en.wikipedia.org/wiki/Lazy_initialization).
-It would enable us to generate onchain action more optimized way.
+- Make an initiate_system that uses lazy init.
+If you're unsure about lazy init, [read up on it](https://en.wikipedia.org/wiki/Lazy_initialization).
+This can help make your game actions more efficient.
-- Try to add the checkmate feature.
-Right now we didn't add when the game is ending.
-To check if the situation is checkmate, you need to calculate based on whole squares.
+- Add a checkmate feature.
+Our game doesn't end now, so decide when it should!
-- Try to add additional edge cases.
-Like castling, En Passant Capture, Pawn Promotion, etc..
+- Include special moves like castling, En Passant Capture, or Pawn Promotion.
-- Make your own chess rule! ...
-You can make your own [immortal game](https://immortal.game/)
+- Make your own chess rules!
+You could even create your own version of the [immortal game](https://immortal.game/)

-And share that you finished our project in [Dojo community](https://discord.gg/akd2yfuRS3)!
+Lastly, share your project with others in the [Dojo community](https://discord.gg/akd2yfuRS3)!